-More than a year after Russia’s invasion of Ukraine, the war has created an extraordinary refugee and displacement crisis.
-Since it began in February 2022, it is estimated that one-third of Ukraine's 41 million people have been displaced.
-Much of the country's economy and infrastructure is also in ruins, so many who remain face extreme hardship.
+Six months after Russia’s invasion of Ukraine, the war has created an extraordinary refugee and displacement crisis.
+Since it began in February 2022, more than 11 million people have crossed the Ukrainian border.
+Nearly 5 million people have returned to Ukraine.

 Pontifical Mission Societies

 The destruction caused by days of ongoing blasts in Ukraine has left people homeless, fleeing as refugees to other countries for shelter, or seeking safety in underground subways and hospital basements.
 There is a growing and urgent need for food, and other basic aid.
 Through the Pontifical Mission Societies, you can support the priests, Religious Sisters and Brothers, and lay pastoral leaders who are reaching out to those who are suffering and in need with concrete help, and with that help, offering hope [Donate here]